shams-nahid/My-Daily-AWS-Study/AWS Fundamentals/05 EBS.md

       - When required more than 16000 `IO/PS` is required
       - Large Database
       - Critical business operation, require high sustained `IO/PS`
+      - When hig load and performance for the NoSQL database
   - `ST1`
     - `Throughput` optimized
     - Used for